 Assignment of Benefits Abuse… A Growing Problem for Florida Homeowners

-While most public adjusters and restoration contractors are trustworthy, we’ve seen a significant increase in Assignment of Benefits abuse cases over recent years – and it’s costing homeowners throughout the state of Florida.
+While most public adjusters and restoration contractors are trustworthy, we’ve seen a significant increase in Assignment of Benefits abuse cases over recent years—and it is costing homeowners throughout the state of Florida.

 Assignment of Benefits abuse is a type of home repair insurance scam in which shady contractors team up with public adjusters and trial lawyers.
 After convincing the homeowner to sign a broadly worded contract, they overstate the repair bill and file

-a hefty lawsuit against the insurer, often leaving the homeowner caught in the middle of a claims nightmare.
+a hefty lawsuit against the insurance company, often leaving the homeowner caught in the middle of a claims nightmare.